nekt/csaw_esc_2015/README.md

 The challenge will be is divided into **two phases**.

--   In the **first phase** you will compile a written report where you will elaborate on your cryptanalysis of the system and describe your strategy and tactics to deceive the tally server, in order to ensure that your favorite candidate will win the election.
+-   In the **qualification phase** you will compile a written report where you will elaborate on your cryptanalysis of the system and describe your strategy and tactics to deceive the tally server, in order to ensure that your favorite candidate will win the election.
 You must be very